nx-dz/nutanix-prometheus-exporter/README.md

 These metrics can then be scraped by any prometheus compatible product and leveraged in a dashboarding application with a compatible data source type (exp: a Prometheus server or InfluxDB instance scrapes the metrics and is then configured as a data source in Grafana).

 > [!TIP]
 > a linux/amd64 pre-built image can be pulled directly from ghcr.io/sbourdeaud/nutanix-prometheus-exporter:latest if you do not want to build the image yourself.
+> In addition, a Helm chart is available for deployment to Kubernetes clusters here: [https://github.com/sbourdeaud/nutanix-prometheus-exporter-helm-chart](https://github.com/sbourdeaud/nutanix-prometheus-exporter-helm-chart)

 The exporter has 3 differention mode of operations: